PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 ## {{% heading "prerequisites" %}}

 * A compatible Linux host.
-The Kubernetes project provides generic instructions for Linux distributions based on Debian and Red Hat, and those distributions without a package manager.
+The PlaidCloud project provides generic instructions for Linux distributions based on Debian and Red Hat, and those distributions without a package manager.
 * 2 GB or more of RAM per machine (any less will leave little room for your apps).
 * 2 CPUs or more.
 * Full network connectivity between all machines in the cluster (public or private network is fine).